gyselax/gyselalibxx/src/interpolation/README.md

 ## Spline Interpolation

 Interpolation by a spline interpolating function is implemented in the class SplineInterpolator.
-In this case the interpolating function @f$\phi(x)@f$ is a spline.
+In this case the interpolating function $\phi(x)$ is a spline.
 The basis splines are passed as a template parameter, it is these that determine the order of the spline interpolation.

-In order for the interpolation to function correctly the values @f$f_j=f(x_j)@f$ provided must be located at the points @f$x_j@f$ identified as the spline interpolation points.
+In order for the interpolation to function correctly the values $f_j=f(x_j)$ provided must be located at the points $x_j$ identified as the spline interpolation points.

 The spline interpolation method is based entirely on the SplineBuilder and SplineEvaluator classes which are found in @ref sll.